Rasullabad Union

-Rasullabad (রছুল্লাবাদ Rasullābād) is a Union council of Nabinagar Upazila of Brahmanbaria District in the Division of Chittagong, Bangladesh.
+Rasullabad (রছুল্লাবাদ Rasullābād) is a union parishad of Nabinagar Upazila of Brahmanbaria District in the Division of Chittagong, Bangladesh.

 History of Rasullabad

 Rasullabad is an ancient union.
 No specific history of this union is known.
 According to the elderly people of the area, at the end of the English Renaissance period, five villages were formed in the union, with some villages of present-day Satomora and RatanPur.
 After this, Rasullabad union was formed in 1964 with only five villages: Rasullabad, Uttar Darra, Molla, Lahari and Kalghora.

 Population

 The populations of the five villages are: